 Local Building Donations

 One way to find potential building donations for your nonprofit organization is to drive around your local area and search for buildings available for sale, lease, or rent.
-First, look at buildings only in commercially zoned areas to ensure your charity can legally operatebuilding donated to a nonprofit out of the space.
+First, look at buildings only in commercially zoned areas to ensure your charity can legally operate out of the space.
 Then, inquire about each facility by contacting the real estate agent or broker listed for the property or searching through available real estate ownership filings made available through state and county level government agencies.
 You can also check with local commercial realtors to see if they know of any buildings or space in a building that is available.

 Outright Donations